 Customer feedback is essential to get close to your clients.
 With good technology you can get the right insights.
 To gain profitable insights, your response rates need to be as high as possible, because only with a lot of feedback you can collect accurate data.
 However, gathering enough response, and thus data, is more difficult than it may seem.
+So often the question arises: how do we increase our survey response rate?
 Hello Customer shows you how to do it.

 Although these metrics are powerful on their own, they should be followed by a WHY question.
 Why?
 Because metrics don’t give you the opportunity to take action and without actions you can’t create impact.
 That is why you need to inform yourself on why a customer is (dis)satisfied.
 The open feedback question has on average a response rate of 82%, with a minimum of 63%.
 Do you feel like your company performs less?
 Don’t panic, you’re not on the titanic!

 Use a personal e-mail address to contact clients, for example email@example.com.
 Your customers will feel more connected to an e-mail address that contains a name than an address that just represents your company.
 Furthermore, personalize when it comes to your customers, use their first name or address your customers with ‘Dear [First Name]’ of “Dear Mr. [Last Name]”, depending on how you communicate with your customers.
 The manner in which you address clients should first of all be recognisable.
 That is why I also advise you to implement an appealing, personal title (where it is possible to insert parameters).
 In that way the customer will notice that the message is not an automatically generated message.
 And more importantly: the e-mail will not be categorized as spam!